You can set the questions that are used on adjudicator feedback forms. The only field that is permanently there is the

 Under this formula, each round’s feedback weight can be used to determine the relative influence of the test score vs feedback in determining the overall score.
 As an example, say that an adjudicator received 5.0 as their test score, but their average feedback rating has thus far been 2.0.
 If the current rounds’ feedback weight is set to 0.75, then their overall score would be 2.75.
 If the current round’s feedback weight is set to 0.5 their score would be 3.5.
 If the weight was 0, their score will always be their test score; if the weight was 1 it will always be their average feedback value.

+To change the weight of a round you will need to go to the Edit Database area, open the round in question, and change its Feedback weight value.
 It is common to set rounds with a low feedback weight value early on in the tournament (when feedback is scant) and to increase the feedback weight as the tournament progresses.

 A participant’s test score can, in conjunction with feedback weight, also be used as a manual override for an adjudicator’s overall ranking.
 At several tournaments, adjudication cores have set every round’s feedback weight to 0, and manually adjusted an adjudicator’s test score in response to feedback they have received and reviewed.
 In this way complete control over every adjudicator’s overall score can be exerted.